 Every organization needs to have central visibility into the entire SSH key inventory, understand how SSH keys are used on the enterprise network and apply SSH policies.
 Only then will an organization be able to quickly detect security incidents related to SSH and immediately remediate them.

-This blog was originally posted by Gavin Hill on February 26, 2016.
+(This post has been updated.
+It was originally posted by Gavin Hill on February 26, 2016.)